Skip to content

 Awx - Give a Project a Custom Virtual Env

-AWX no longer uses custom venvs and now uses execution environments see moving to execution environments or execution environments docs
+AWX no longer uses custom virtualenvs.
+It now uses execution environments.
+See moving to execution environments or the execution environments docs.

 AWX new project no custom environments

-It does not have the Ansible Environment field as no custom environments are setup.
+It does not have the Ansible Environment field because no custom environments are set up.

-Sometimes certain playbooks need extra dependencies that don’t make sense to setup in the default ansible virtual environment
+Sometimes certain playbooks need extra dependencies that do not make sense in the default Ansible virtual environment.

-So let us try and set it up.
-I will be using the AWX documentation on setting up custom venvs
+I used the AWX documentation on setting up custom venvs.

-Our AWX instance was installed with the docker compose method and hence it is running in containers.
+Our AWX instance was installed with the Docker Compose method, so it was running in containers.

 docker ps